Linus-Mussmaecher/rucola/README.md

 ### Single-Note Screen

 ### Configuration
-Configuration files are - on Linux - stored in `XDG_CONFIGHOME/giraffe`, which is usually `~/.config/giraffe`.
+Configuration files are - on Linux - stored in `XDG_CONFIGHOME/rucola`, which is usually `~/.config/rucola`.

 ## Technology & License
-Giraffe is implemented using the [ratatui](https://ratatui.rs) framework in [Rust](https://www.rust-lang.org/) and released under the [GNU GPL v3 License](https://www.gnu.org/licenses/gpl-3.0).
+Rucola is implemented using the [ratatui](https://ratatui.rs) framework in [Rust](https://www.rust-lang.org/) and released under the [GNU GPL v3 License](https://www.gnu.org/licenses/gpl-3.0).